 This section primarily focuses on inventorying Hamilton's existing open space assets through the lens of protected versus unprotected land.
 This filter is crucial in understanding which open space areas are potentially at risk of development and those that could be expanded or connected with other existing resources.
-Map 3.1.5 Open Space by Level of Protection, shows open space by level of protection and Map 3.1.6 Open Space by Ownership shows open space by ownership.
+Map 4.5.1 Open Space by Level of Protection, shows open space by level of protection and Map 4.5.2 Open Space by Ownership shows open space by ownership.

-- The non-profit Essex County Greenbelt Association (ECGA) is one of the largest open space landowners in Hamilton and manages several conservation properties.39 Other enterprises that hold legal interest in land with conservation restrictions in Hamilton include the Massachusetts Department of Conservation and Recreation's (DCR) Division of State Parks and Recreation, the Town of Hamilton, and the Massachusetts Audubon Society (also called Mass Audubon).
-Below is a brief description of landowners with properties totaling five percent or more. - Founded in 1896, the Mass Audubon is New England's largest nature-based conservation organization.
-This nonprofit group focuses on the conservation and restoration of land, advocates for environmental policies, offers educational programs, and offers opportunities to explore the outdoors.
+• The non-profit Essex County Greenbelt Association (ECGA) is one of the largest open space landowners in Hamilton and manages several conservation properties.
+59 Other enterprises that hold legal interest in land with conservation restrictions in Hamilton include the Massachusetts Department of Conservation and Recreation's (DCR) Division of State Parks and Recreation, the Town of Hamilton, and the Massachusetts Audubon Society.
+Below is a brief description of landowners with properties totaling five percent or more.

-38 MassGIS.
+58 MassGIS.
 MassGIS Data: Protected and Recreational Open Space, August 2022.

-39 Greenbelt Essex County's Land Trust, n.d.
+59 Greenbelt Essex County's Land Trust, n.d.

-- Division of State Parks and Recreation (DCR) is run by the state government with the aim of managing and overseeing natural, cultural, and recreational resources across Massachusetts.
+- Founded in 1896, the Massachusetts Audubon Society (also called Mass Audubon) is New England's largest nature-based conservation organization.
+This nonprofit group focuses on the conservation and restoration of land, advocates for environmental policies, offers educational programs, and offers opportunities to explore the outdoors. - Division of State Parks and Recreation (DCR) is run by the state government with the aim of managing and overseeing natural, cultural, and recreational resources across Massachusetts.
 Funding for the maintenance of most DCR properties comes from either the state, public-private partnerships, or modest parking fees. - Trustees of Reservations was founded by renowned architect and urban planner Charles Eliot to act as a steward of ecologically and culturally significant landscapes.
-The Trustees manage over 100 properties across the Commonwealth of Massachusetts that annually attract around 2 million visitors.
+The Trustees manage over 100 properties across the state of Massachusetts that annually attract around 2 million visitors.
 This group is classified as a non-profit land conservation and historic preservation organization. - Essex County Trail Association (ECTA) is a non-profit group that works to protect and preserve trails across the towns of Essex, Hamilton, Ipswich, Topsfield, Wenham, and West Newbury.
 ECTA collects membership fees but also relies upon a variety of partnerships with public and private landowners, land trusts, and local conservation commissions for access to land and funding. - Myopia Hunt Club is a privately owned foxhunting and country club in Hamilton.
-The Club dates to the 19th century and has hosted several U.S. Opens.
+The Club dates back to the 19th century and has hosted several U.S. Opens.
 Originally established as a "summer community," the 328-acre Myopia Hunt Club property is used for foxhunting, golfing, polo, and other activities.
-This private club attracts members from Hamilton and other nearby areas. - Town of Manchester-by-the-Sea is a municipality which abuts Hamilton.
+This private club attracts members from Hamilton and other nearby areas. - Town of Manchester-by-the-Sea is a nearby municipality about 8 miles away from Hamilton.
 Two of Manchester-by-the-Sea's largest conservation properties, Chebacco Woods and Gravelly Pond, extend across the Hamilton border, making that Town a de facto top landholder in Hamilton. - Town of Hamilton Among the largest open space owners in Hamilton, the Town itself ranks low on the list, as most of its holdings are recreational fields or small parks.
 The Town tends to partner with land trust organizations for the oversight of its larger natural resources or those shared with nearby towns.